mcpanzors/eyes.storybook/README.md

 To change browser, viewport sizes or something else, you can use configuration file.

-Create configuration file called `applitools.config.js` in your project directory (the name can be changed using command argument, e.g. `--conf applitools.config.js`).
+Create configuration file called `applitools.config.js` in your project directory (the name can be changed using command argument, e.g. `npm run eyes-storybook -- --conf myconfig.js`).

 The default values and all available options, you can find in [defaultConfigs.js](src/defaultConfigs.js)